CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 The response fileset object will include the normal fileset summary and additional values `added_files_count` and `removed_files_count` which tell how many files were added and how many files were removed by the operations.

+### Cumulative datasets

+Cumulative datasets are datasets where new files can be added after publication without creating a new dataset version.
+The cumulation status can be changed using the `cumulative_state` parameter.
+It has the following possible values:

+- `0`: (default): Non-cumulative.
+Files cannot be added after publication.
+- `1`: Cumulation active.
+Files can be added even after publication.
+- `2`: Cumulation closed.
+Files can no longer be added.

+If a dataset has been published, the only allowed change to `cumulative_state` is from active to closed.

 ### Dataset file and directory metadata fields